• IEEE.org

 February 26, 2024

-quantum computing benchmarkingquantum computing benchmarkingQuantum computing, with its potential to revolutionize fields from medicine to finance, is no longer science fiction.
+quantum computing benchmarkingQuantum computing, with its potential to revolutionize fields from medicine to finance, is no longer science fiction.
 But like any complex system, accurately measuring its performance remains a challenge.
 Enter quantum benchmarks, the tools for gauging the true power of these machines.

 IBM's paper, "Defining Best Practices for Quantum Benchmarks,” challenges the quantum community to adopt consistent benchmarking approaches to evaluate and compare quantum devices.
 This work is built around a simple but vital question: can developing standardized scientific benchmarking guidelines increase clarity and objectivity in gauging quantum achievements?